lakowske/level-over-http/README.md

 level-over-http
 ===============
-Serves and stores items to a leveldb database over http.
+Serves and stores items to a level database over http.

 level-over-http can live stream a level database and can accept the same options defined in the LevelDOWN API.